-- Construct a food web from the given set of data, (Representative of a natural ecosystem) (Drawing not required) - 2.
-Construct ecological pyramids of number, biomass and energy from the given set of data (Representative of a natural ecosystem) (Drawing not required) - 3.
-Study of plant communities: Determination of density, abundance, dominance, frequency by quadrat method. - 4.
-Demonstration of determination of Dissolved Oxygen by Winkler's method. - 5.
-Study of morphological and anatomical characteristics of plant groups: Hydrophytes, Xerophytes, halophytes, epiphytes, parasites.(Drawing not required)

-6. Estimation of solid waste generated by a domestic system (biodegradable and nonbiodegradable) and its impact on land degradation.
+- 1. Visit a nearby wetland/ mangrove ecosystem, identify and categorize the plants occurring in the area according to their types and record them. - 2.
+Construct a food web of the ecosystem, from the data gathered. - 3.
+Construct ecological pyramids of number, biomass and energy from the given set of data - 4.
+Study of plant communities: Determination of density, abundance, dominance, frequency by Quadrat method. - 5.
+Study of morphological and anatomical characteristics of plant groups: hydrophytes, xerophytes, halophytes, epiphytes, parasites. - 6.
+Estimation of solid waste generated by your household (biodegradable and nonbiodegradable) and its impact on land degradation. - 7.
+Demonstration of determination of Dissolved Oxygen by Winkler's method.